 Any industry people out there reading this might scoff about the knives I DON’T have but honestly, I haven’t needed an arsenal of different knives over my career to take care of what I’ve needed to do everyday.
 All I have really needed is a bread knife, a chef’s knife (there are two in this picture) and a paring knife.
 These four have really done everything I’ve needed them too so why drop tons of money on a knife that I’ll only use sparingly?!
 Now if I ever work in a kitchen in which a slicer, let’s say, is needed and I’d be using it frequently, then I would invest in a really good slicer because I’m going to be using it enough to justify the money for it.

 Same thing goes with everyone at home, you don’t need every little knife out there that is sold on QVC or any late night info-mercial.
-All you need to do is to invest in a few really good knives that are going to get the job done of what you do frequently.
+All you need to do is to invest in a few really good knives that are going to get the job done of what you do frequently, a good brand that I have been working is Santoku knife, is a multipurpose knife that minces dices, chops and slices.
 The four I think every home cook needs are: a Chef’s knife, a paring knife, a utility knife, and a bread knife.